Mohamed Salah Will Bring Russia Back Down To Earth - World Soccer

 The Liverpool winger has been the Player of…

-Poland vs Senegal – Kickoff 16.00, Moscow Spartak
+Poland 1 vs Senegal 2- Moscow Spartak

 Robert Lewandowski will begin his World Cup campaign against Senegal.
 The Bayern Munich man is of course their best player, and the main issue for Poland will be getting him reliable service.
 That being said Kamil Glik, Piotr Zielinski, and Lukasz Piszczek are all very good players who know what it takes to perform at the highest level in their respective leagues.